MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 ## Set up Blockly

-Follow the steps below to set up Blockly with Misty:
+Follow the steps below to set up Blockly with Misty.

+**Note: It's not generally recommended for multiple users to each use a separate instance of Blockly to connect with and send commands to a single Misty robot.
+If more than one person does connect to Misty at the same time, as in a class or group development environment, people will need to take turns sending commands, or Misty may appear to respond unpredictably.**

 1. Make sure Misty and your computer are on the same Wi-Fi network and that your computer has Bluetooth turned on.
-2. If you haven't already, [download Blockly.](https://s3.amazonaws.com/docs.mistyrobotics.io/assets/files/Blockly.zip) Unzip the Blockly download and open the index.html file in your browser.
+2. If you haven't already, [download Misty's latest version of Blockly.](https://s3.amazonaws.com/misty-releases/Misty-0.7/latest/blockly.zip) Unzip the Blockly download and open the index.html file in your browser.
 3. Enter the IP address of your robot from the Info tab in the companion app, and hit Return.
 The connection status field should become green. **Note: If the status field stays red, double-check that Misty and your computer are on the same network.
 If necessary, reload the page.**
 4. Select some programming Logic or Loops to use, then add in some blocks from the MISTY category on the left.
 5. Test that Blockly is set up by clicking Run and seeing how Misty reacts. **Note: After clicking Run, there currently can be a 2-3 second delay before Misty reacts, and up to a 5-second delay between actions.**